Getty Images; E! Illustration

 The now 5-year-old Estelle, whom her mother has described as "curious, social and brave," is second in line to the Swedish throne.
 Her brother, Prince Oscar, was born in March 2016, even though the little princess famously wished for a hamster instead of a sibling.

-Meanwhile, Estelle and her dad boosted their international caché just this week when a video of the princess doing somersaults went viral.
+Meanwhile, Estelle and her dad boosted their international caché in October when a video of the princess doing somersaults went viral.
 Prince Daniel talks (in Swedish) about his nonprofit Generation Pep, which works to educate kids about the importance of staying active and helps provide opportunities to do so, and then even gets in on the somersault fun himself.

 Seven years ago, while Princess Victoria was getting prepared to settle down with Prince Daniel, her younger brother, Prince Carl Philip, was just beginning to stir things up.